trashoflevillage/Gemspark/Documentation/RawCode.md

 The following is a list of the valid event types;
 ``player``, ``entity``

-Following the event type, surrounded by curly braces you must specify the *exact* text that is on the event block's sign in DiamondFire for the event you are wanting to reference.
+Following the event type, surrounded by ``{}`` you must specify the *exact* text that is on the event block's sign in DiamondFire for the event you are wanting to reference.
 ```
 raw ev EventName[player]{Join}
 ```